liss-h/single-gpu-passthrough/README.md

-# The What and Why of GPU stealing
+# The What and Why of Single GPU passthrough

 This is a variant/modification of the popular `Single GPU Passthrough` method adapted for people who have one powerful and one mediocre/garbage GPU (like me).